ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Goals for the course

-Introduction to **concepts, ideas and terminology**
+Introduction to **concepts, ideas and terminology**, and familiarity with important literature.

-Familiarity with important literature

 Course material

 - slides
 - detailed notes at `dsr-rl/notes`

+These slides cover **model free reinforcement learning**.

 ---
 ### Where to go next